jorgeassis/courseMarAfrica/importantLearningSkills [P].md

-## Marine ecological niche modelling and global climate change
+## Modelling the distribution of biodiversity and climate change
 ### [Important learning skill]

 ### S1.1 : Brief recap of R computing basics